 Cell is the basic region with a base station tower and a transceiver set having radiating power for the coverage of the basic region.
 A set of frequencies is allocated to the cell for communication.
 Multiple cells together form a cellular network.
 There are three types of cellular networks: cellular voice networks, cellular data networks, and cellular satellite networks.
-Voice networks are for conversational services, data networks are for internet access through wireless broadband services, and satellite networks are for internet access through wireless broadband services, and so on.
+Voice networks are for conversational services, data networks are for internet access through wireless broadband services, and satellite networks are for international support to the other two networks, navigation-GPS, and so on.
 All the three networks support mobility.
 Cellular design based on some theoretical aspects is very useful in practice today, without which the existing land mobile communication would be near impossible.
 It forms the basis for cellular telephony.
 Cellular networks enable calls to be routed to and from mobile phones, even when their users are moving from one cell to another.
 They also enable other essential operations such as access to the network, billing, and security.
 To support such varied operations, a cellular network comprises many elements, each having its own function to perform.

-The most important part of a cellular network is the base station with antennas and its
+The most important part of a cellular network is the base station with antennas and its associated equipment.

-Cellular division of an area is very useful to manage coverage, mobile device location, and handover of the services from one cell to another to have seamless connectivity during pedestrian or vehicular mobility. associated equipment.
 To provide seamless connectivity, the system needs to have elements of central control.
-It also needs to link in with the public-switched telephone network (PSTN) to enable calls to be made to and from the wire-based phones, or between the networks served by different service providers.
+It also needs to link in with the public-switched telephone network (PSTN) to enable calls to be made to and from the wirebased phones, or between the networks served by different service providers.